- Case Uses of Small Form Factor PCs

 - Best Luxurious Cases for Small Form Factor Gaming PCs

 According to Intel,1 link a small form factor personal (SFF) computer’s volume is 25 liters or less.
 However, SFF communities mostly agree that small form factor PCs are 20 liters or less.
 A particular arbitrary restriction that the SFF PC community imposes in what constitutes a small form factor PC is that whether the PC employs an external power brick.
 The power supply residing outside the chassis in the form of the external power brick, for the majority of enthusiasts, is sort of cheating.
-One of the primary reasons why those with external bricks are not considered is it just removes a part out of the case to reduce its volume only for it to be carried along with the case still in travel situations.
+One of the primary reasons why those with external bricks are not considered is it just removes a part out of the case to reduce its volume only for it to be carried along with the case in travel situations.
 This takes up space in the bag and possibly doubles the volume of the entire PC.
 This makes traveling with the PC inefficient.
 Unlike the normal PSU cable, this power brick is much harder to find if you happen to forget to bring it along with you.
-For the purposes of this guide, we excluded those chassis with external power bricks and those enclosures that are 20 liters or more.
+For the purposes of this guide, we excluded those small form factor chassis with external power bricks and those enclosures that are 20 liters or more.

 Case Uses of Small Form Factor PCs